chengenzhao/java-vulkan-mac/README.md

 task.waitUntilExit()
 ```
 compile it, then you will get a starting binary executable file which could be used in Steam launch options.

+## 3) Custom Java runtime may also be required.
+JavaFX is native dependency thus for distribution, developers need generate custom runtime for it.
+Using jlink and javafx-maven-plugin and javafx:jlink to generate the custom runtime.

 # Basic Ideas